ridvikpal/RainyDay/README.md

 </div>

 ### Beautiful themes and User Interface
-Since RainyDay was inspired by iOS, it had to look good, and therefore I designed 15 individual CSS themes, 8 being light (daytime) themes and 7 dark (nighttime) themes.
+Since RainyDay was inspired by iOS, it had to look good.
+Therefore, I designed 15 individual CSS themes, 8 being light (daytime) themes and 7 dark (nighttime) themes.
 Each of these themes include edited backgrounds originally from [Unsplash](https://unsplash.com/).
 The themes automatically switch depending on the weather condition (for example, thunderstorm theme for when a thunderstorm is happening) and between light and dark depending on whether it is daytime